Scout24/afp-cli/README.rst

 * ``api_url: <api-url>``
-  Defaults to lookup a FQDN of a host named **afp** via DNS and construct the server url from it: ``https://{FQDN}/afp-api/latest``
+  Defaults to lookup a FQDN of a host named **afp** via DNS and construct the server url from it: ``https://{FQDN}/afp-api/latest`` The specified url must contain full server url (not just the FQDN).
 * ``user: <username>``
   Defaults to the currently logged in username